Review and road test of the Audi TT RS

 THE PLUSSED AND THE NONPLUSSED?

-The RS version of Audi's TT is the most powerful version of this car we've seen yet.
-Jonathan Crouch takes a look.
+The RS derivative of Audi's TT is the most powerful version of this car we've seen yet.
+Jonathan Crouch takes a look at the improved version.

 Ten Second Review of the Audi TT RS